 Never share your Cash app username and password with anyone else; this includes sharing them via “email recall” within the app because this could also result in fraud taking place against your account.
 Remember: Sharing passwords allows criminals access to all of our accounts at once!

 On your own there is very little you can do, and as discussed above, there is very little that the company or its employees can do – or are willing to do.
 That’s where professional recovery services come in.
-Companies like PayBack ltd. specialize in recovering lost funds from all types of fraud cases, including those involving cash app.
+Companies that specialize in recovering lost funds from all types of fraud cases, including those involving cash app.

 The best way to recover your money is by contacting a recovery service even before you decide to contact Cash App customer support and asking them for their professional advice on how to go about getting back the stolen funds.
 These services are able to use tools that put you at a greater advantage than when trying it alone because they have been doing this type of work for years and can offer confidential help with the authorities so that justice can be served as well as get any monies owed returned quickly.